Vivek-04022001/documentation/plone.app.dexterity/behaviors/testing-behaviors.md

 ```

 This test tries to prove that the behavior is correctly installed and works as intended on a suitable content class.
-It is not a true unit test, however.
+It isn't a true unit test, however.
-For a true unit test, we would test the `Tags` adapter directly on a dummy context, but that is not terribly interesting, since all it does is convert sets to tuples.
+For a true unit test, we would test the `Tags` adapter directly on a dummy context, but that isn't terribly interesting, since all it does is convert sets to tuples.

 First, we configure the package.
 To keep the test small, we limit ourselves to the {file}`behaviors.zcml` file, which in this case will suffice.